-Sales collateral is anything that helps salespeople do their job and move prospects down the sales funnel.
-This can be any type of printed or digital resource- media, information, or any content that helps close more deals.
-Let us dive deep into sales collateral and explore some examples of evergreen sale collateral.
-Read on…
+Sales collateral is basically anything that helps move a prospect through the sales funnel.
+Sales collateral includes any type of printed or digital resource- information, media, or content that helps support the sales process.

 Sales collateral can take many forms depending upon the need of the prospect and its position in the sales funnel.
 While some prospects are ready to buy while others may be simply scanning options.